Ben Stokes: 2021 Stand-in captain, break, and the Ashes

 During the 2021 season, the England limited-over squad suffered a COVID outbreak at the end of a limited overs series against Sri Lanka.
 The whole squad, including the captain Eoin Morgan, had to self-isolate just before a home series against Pakistan.
 Stokes had not played against Sri Lanka due to injury, leaving him as the most senior player for the Pakistan ODI matches, for which he was named captain.
 He led the inexperienced team, in which he had almost four times as many ODI appearances as the rest of the team combined, to a nine-wicket victory in the first match.
 In the next game of the series against Pakistan, Stokes played in his 100th ODI match.

 On 30 July 2021, it was announced that Stokes would take an "indefinite break" from cricket.
 In October 2021, Stokes was added to England's squad for the 2021–22 Ashes series in Australia.

-2022-present: Test captaincy and 2022 T20 World Cup
+2022: Test captaincy and T20 World Cup

 On 28 April 2022, Stokes was named as England men's Test captain after Joe Root's resignation.
+With new coach Brendon McCullum, Stokes developed a new style of play which would come to be known as Bazball, noted for its fearless and entertaining nature.